lcoutojunior/github_file_infos/README.md

-Getting informations (path tree, file name, lines, size and extension) of GitHub repository on Master Branch.
-Without libs.
+Getting Informations (path tree, file name, lines, size and extension) of GitHub repository on given Branch.
+No libs used.